JdHtestje/pilight/README.md

 # PiLight
-Some config stuff for pilight
+Some config stuff for pilight on RASPBIAN JESSIE LITE

 # Usage
 sudo service pilight stop